What is SoLoMo?

 Since they are all fairly similar, we're going to show you how a consumer or backpacker would use one of these apps.
 We'll be using Foursquare to demonstrate the examples below.

 On Foursquare, the most basic things a user can do is:

 1) The backpacker clicks on "Search" and enters "hostel" or "hostels".

-Side note: Before they can get their friends' recommendations, they need to connect Foursquare to his social networks and friend those people and others on Foursquare too, but that gets done when he sets up Foursquare the first time!
+Side note: Before they can get their friends' recommendations, they need to connect Foursquare to their social networks and friend those people and others on Foursquare too, but that gets done when they set up Foursquare for the first time!

-The power of the Foursquare review / check-in: now, even if friends don't see the comment in their "News Feed", when those people (or friends of friends or people with similar demographic) search for hostels in your city, that friend's review will show up and stand out that recommended your hostel :) One of the many tools to help your hostel go viral on social networks!
+Now, even if friends don't see the comment in their "News Feed", when those people (or friends of friends or people with similar demographic) search for hostels in your city, that friend's review will show up and stand out that recommended your hostel :).
+One of the many tools to help your hostel go viral on social networks!

-If you don't find your hostel in the results, you can add it here: https://foursquare.com/add_venue
+If you don't find your hostel in the results, you can add it here: https://foursquare.com/add-place

 Now, click on your hostel in the list of results.
 On your hostel's Foursquare page, at the bottom right click on the link that says "Do you manage this location?
 Claim here".
 Now, you'll go through a 3-step process to verify that you are the manager of that property.
+And that's it!